codio-content/ThinkJava/.guides/content/extending-classes-the-player-class.md

 }
 ```

+{Run!}(sh .guides/bg.sh javac code/Player.java java -cp code/ Player )

 The first parameter is a reference to the `Eights` object that encapsulates the state of the game.
 We'll need it if we have to draw a new card.
 The second parameter, `prev`, is the card on top of the discard pile.

 Using top-down development, the `play` method invokes two helper methods, `searchForMatch` and `drawForMatch`.
 The first method looks in the player's hand for a card that matches the previously played card:

 ```code
 public Card searchForMatch(Card prev) {